Data-driven Piecewise Affine Decision Rules for Stochastic Programming with Covariate Information: Introduction

 \section{Introduction}

-Pioneered by George Dantzig in the mid-1950s, stochastic programming (SP) provides a class of optimization models for decision-making under uncertainty by treating the uncertainty as a random variable whose probability distribution is usually unknown in practice.
-With the growing real-world applications and availability of large datasets, the field of SP has flourished with many theoretical and algorithmic advances \citep{birge2011introduction, shapiro2021lectures}, in which the empirical probability distribution based on historical scenarios plays a central role in approximating the true distribution.
-However, the empirical distribution may provide poor estimation when the random variable is related to covariate information (also referred to as contextual information or features) which can be observed before the decision is made.
-An unconstrained SP with the covariate information $X = x\in \RR^p$ is formulated as follows,
+With the fast-growing real-world applications and availability of large datasets, the field of stochastic programming (SP) has flourished with many theoretical and algorithmic advances \citep{birge2011introduction, shapiro2021lectures}, in which the empirical probability distribution based on historical scenarios plays a central role in approximating the true distribution.
+However, it is common in practice that some covariate information (also referred to as contextual information or features) that may affect the random variable could be observed before the decision is made.
+In such situations, the empirical probability distribution and classical SP methodologies ignoring the covariate information lead to the poor performance.
+Given the covariate information $X = x\in \RR^p$, an unconstrained SP is formulated as follows,

 where $z \in \RR^d$ is a decision vector, $\varphi: \RR^d \times \cY \to \RR$ is a cost function, and $Y$ is a random variable supported by $\cY$ whose distribution is related to a feature vector $X$ supported by $\cX \subseteq \RR^p$.
-A simple instance is an inventory planning problem, in which $z$ represents order decisions for $d$ products, $\varphi$ represents the inventory cost, $Y$ represents uncertain demands, and $X$ represents covariate information such as seasonality, promotion, and weather.
-With historical scenarios of $(X, Y)$, a classical sample average approximation (SAA) model disregards the dependency of $Y$ on $X$ and thus may lead to inconsistent decisions; such deficiency is also observed in numerical results of \citet{ban2019big} and \citet{bertsimas2022data}.
-Motivated by the latent dependency of the optimal solution to \eqref{eq:intro:contextalSP} on the feature vector, this paper aims to construct a data-driven decision rule that directly maps features to optimal decisions so as to approximately solve the SP problem~\eqref{eq:intro:contextalSP} for any possible observation of the feature.
+A simple instance is an inventory planning problem, in which $z$ represents order decisions for $d$ products, $\varphi$ represents the inventory cost, $Y$ represents uncertain demands, and $X$ represents covariate information such as seasonality, promotion, weather, past orders, etc. With historical scenarios of $(X, Y)$, a classical sample average approximation (SAA) model disregards the dependency of $Y$ on $X$ and thus may lead to inconsistent decisions; such deficiency is also observed in numerical results of \citet{ban2019big} and \citet{bertsimas2022data}.
+Motivated by the latent dependency of the optimal solution to~\eqref{eq:intro:contextalSP} on the feature vector, this paper aims to construct a data-driven decision rule that directly maps features to optimal decisions so as to approximately solve the SP problem~\eqref{eq:intro:contextalSP} for any possible observation of the feature.

-\subsection{Problem Setting}
+\subsection{Problem setting}

 Solving problem~\eqref{eq:intro:contextalSP} for any realization of $X$ can be generalized as seeking an optimal decision rule (DR) to the following problem